Smelling the Flowers

 Now I don’t know who this Herbert Rappaport is, unless he’s the Austrian-Soviet screenwriter and film director who goes by that name, but I rather like the way he puts it.

 People sometimes tell me what they enjoyed about their church when they were growing up.
-Invariably what they describe involved someone taking responsibility and putting themselves out to make whatever it was that is being fondly remembered happen.
+Invariably what they are describing involved someone taking responsibility and putting themselves out to make whatever it was that is being fondly remembered actually happen.

 I usually gently try to point out that if the next generation are going to benefit the way some of us did when we were younger, we are now the ones who need to take on the tasks and provide some leadership.
 That’s an increasingly tough ask in an age when the numbers of those volunteering for anything has diminished significantly.